-Should you have any difficulty interpreting the rules, please email us at: gamesupport@atomagazine.com or write us at the above postal address, phrasing your questions so that a simple sentence, word, or number can answer them.
-If you send a letter by mail, enclose a stamped, self-addressed envelope to receive a reply.
+We hope you enjoy this game.
+Should you have any difficulty interpreting the rules, please write to us at the above postal address, or send an e-mail to: support@atomagazine.com phrasing your questions so that a simple sentence, word, or number can answer them.
+If you send a letter by mail, you must enclose a stamped, self-addressed envelope to receive a reply.
 We recommend e-mail as the best way to resolve a query.
 Although we welcome comments and suggestions about the game's interpretation of events, we cannot promise to respond to questions on theory or design intent.
-Also check the Against the Odds and Suleiman the Magnificent discussion folders at www.consimworld.com.
+We also suggest that you check the game's folder on www.consimworld.com.